top of page

 The Impact of Alicia Korten's Workplace Culture Keynotes

-Alicia is the award-winning author of Values Ignite and Values Sustain, guidebooks used by organizations seeking to operationalize core values to drive employee engagement and build the teams that naturally retain and attract top talent.
+Alicia is the award-winning author of Values Ignite and Values Sustain, guidebooks used by organizations to leverage their values to build unified culture, strengthen employee engagement, and retain and attract top talent.